Edge Developer Platform

 Project Management

-In the development environment of EdgeOne Pages, project management is the key link to ensure efficient development and smooth deployment.
-This chapter will introduce in detail how to manage pages projects, helping you fully leverage the features of the platform.
+In the development environment of EdgeOne Pages, project management is a key link to ensure efficient development and smooth deployment.
+This chapter will introduce in detail how to manage Pages projects, helping you fully leverage the platform's features.

 Project List